victoriauniversity/vic-ui-kit/README.md

 3. Hack your feature/enhancement/fix.
 4. Test your changes in all supported browsers.
-5. Create a pull request into the [develop branch](https://github.com/victoriauniversity/vuw-styleguide/tree/develop).
+5. Create a pull request into the [dev branch](https://github.com/victoriauniversity/vic-ui-kit/tree/dev).
 6. Your pull request will be reviewed and tested - if everything is OK, it will be added to a next production release.
 7. Feel good!